gvwilson/sensibleadventures/iffy/iffy.md

 She had expected Wales to take charge, but instead he asked one question after another, drawing ideas out of her that she hadn't know were there.
-It was like the schematics that sometimes popped into her head, but without the gut chill of not knowing where they came from.
+It was like the schematics that sometimes popped into her head but without the gut chill of not knowing where they came from.

-Once the first dozen lengths of splice were woven into the cable Wales sat cross-legged on the deck and held the cable's ends together so that she could finish connecting them.
+Once the first dozen lengths of splice were woven into the cable Wales sat cross-legged on the deck and held the ends together so that Iffy could finish connecting them.
-Iffy worked as quickly as she could, waiting for him to say it was time for a break, but he didn't.
+She worked as quickly as she could, waiting for him to say it was time for a break, but he didn't.
 *Uncle Jack wouldn't have been able to hold the cable like that for more than a minute,* she thought.
 Even Mister Mishra would have struggled, but Wales seemed unbothered.
+She glanced at the silver rectangles in his temples and wondered what other tech might not be so visible.

 Over, through, under, through...
-"There," she said, sitting back on her haunches.
+"There."
+She sat back on her haunches.
-"Wanna see if she holds together?"
+"Wanna see if it holds together?"

 Wales stood,
 trapped one end of the cable under his boot,